Patchethium/Anthe/README.md

 You may find the fork button on the top right corner.

-## Prerequisites

-The tech stack we use is Rust,

 ### Clone your own fork
 ```sh
 git clone https://github.com/${your_username}/Anthe.git